Elevenlabs AudioNative Player

 When identifying your ideal potential customer, consider the following:

-Remember – it’s not enough to target ads to a specific demographic group.
+Remember – targeting ads to a specific demographic group is not enough.
 You need to know exactly who you want to sell to and why.
 Once you know this, you can get to work on the next step – solving your customers’ problems.
-Understanding your audience’s true need is the key to so-called consumer insights
+Understanding your audience’s true needs is the key to so-called consumer insights

 In marketing, it is said that consumers don’t want to buy products – they want to solve their problems.
-It’s not quite that simple, but perhaps it’s better to approach the subject using the example of the cosmetics industry, for example.
+It’s not quite simple, but perhaps it’s better to approach the subject using the example of the cosmetics industry.
 Companies in this sector don’t just sell makeup – they sell lifestyle ideals; glamour, confidence and style.
-Think of it in terms of problem solving; people who may not feel perfect, confident and stylish will do so if they use a certain product.
-This lies at the heart of most cosmetics advertising, and the concept applies to many other industries as well.
+Think of it in terms of problem-solving; people who may not feel perfect, confident and stylish will do so if they use a certain product.
+This lies at the heart of most cosmetics advertising, and the concept also applies to many other industries.

-To design a strong USP, you need to research the profile of your ideal customer and then promote your products in a way that shows them that you can meet their needs and solve their problems.
-You can’t hope to write a compelling text based on your customer’s voice if you don’t know who they are.
+To design a strong USP, you need to research the profile of your ideal customer and then promote your products to show them that you can meet their needs and solve their problems.
+You can’t hope to write a compelling text based on your customers’ voices if you don’t know who they are.
 If potential customers choose your products, how will their lives, comfort or well-being improve?
 What makes your company different enough that potential customers should choose your products or services?
 If you don’t know the answers to these questions, you will never create a good USP.

 Want to grow your brand and organize your communications?